IrvingGSea/i-book-v1/docs/index.md

-# Introduction to Embedded Systems with the PIC24
+# Introduction to Microcontrollers with the PIC24

 ![](./assets/images/mcu-block-diagram.png)